-The pandemic threw us into a new reality, and it caused challenges of loneliness, unemployment, uncertainty – anxiety for the future.
-We are now seeing the contours of the end of Covid – what now?
+The pandemic threw us into a new reality and it caused challenges of loneliness, unemployment, uncertainty and anxiety for the future.
+We are now seeing the contours of the end of Covid – so what now?

-The pandemic has had a duration that proportionally is a large part of the lives of young adults.
-In a phase of life that is normally characterized by exploration, identity building and detachment, life has been on pause.
-Arenas for exploration have ceased or been severely limited, and important transitions to adult life suffer.
-And the pandemic made access to the labor market especially difficult for young adults and graduates.
+The pandemic has had a duration that, proportionally, is a large part of the lives of young adults.
+In a phase of life that is normally characterized by exploration, identity building and detachment, life has been on hold.
+Arenas for exploration have ceased, or been severely limited, and important transitions to adult life suffer.
+The pandemic made access to the labour market especially difficult for young adults and graduates.
 All of this puts many young adults in a situation where they struggle with loneliness and other mental health issues.

 What measures can we take to proactively prevent a generation of citizens struggling with exclusion from work life and long-term mental health issues after the pandemic?
-How do we meet the challenges already there?
-And how can we utilize health data and make use of artificial intelligence in this challenge?
+How do we meet the existing challenges and how can we utilize health data and make use of artificial intelligence in this challenge?

 - Welcome and short introduction

 Presented by Rasmus Malmborg, Senior Innovation Adviser at Nordic Innovation